Axial twist theory: History

-In the end of the 19th century, the famous neuroscientist and Nobel Prize winner Santiago Ramón y Cajal proposed a theory to explain the contralateral organization of the forebrain that was rapidly and widely accepted.
+In the end of the 19th century, the famous neuroscientist and Nobel Prize winner Santiago Ramón y Cajal proposed a theory to explain the contralateral organization of the brain that was rapidly and widely accepted.
 This theory, the visual map theory, proposes that the optic chiasm restores the retinal image on the visual cortex.
 Cajal's theory remained virtually undisputed for more than a century.
-However, more ideas have been put forward (see section #Relation to other theories and hypotheses).
+Research in the early 21st and late 20th centuries mainly focused on the mechanisms of decussation, though several ideas have been proposed to explain the evolutionary benefit.